up42/docs/source/up42-blocks/processing/pansharpen.rst

 Block type: ``PROCESSING``

-This block pansharpens Pleiades and SPOT imagery.
+This block pansharpens images of the Pleiades or SPOT sensor.
+It creates a single high-resolution color image from the high-resolution panchromatic and lower resolution multispectral image bands.

 Supported parameters
 --------------------